wekan/wekan-bash-install-autoupgrade/README.md

 ## Bugs, contribution

-All are welcome.
+Please are issues or pull requests to this repo.
+This repo is maintained by [xet7](https://github.com/xet7) who is maintainer of [Wekan](https://wekan.github.io).

+This repo is forked [from original repo](https://git.interhacker.space/alban/wekan-bash-installer).
-Please send an email to wekan@albancrommer.com in case of an emergency.
+You can send an email to original author of this code wekan@albancrommer.com in case of an emergency.

 ## Why Debian 9 only?